iTwin/reality-capture/typescript/README.md

 # Introduction

-Reality-data-samples in typescript is a web/console application to show how reality iTwin services are working and display Reality Data Analysis outputs, such as Cesium 3D Tiles and Context Scenes.
+Reality-data-samples in typescript is a web application to show how reality iTwin services are working and display Reality Data Analysis outputs, such as Cesium 3D Tiles and Context Scenes.

 - [Reality Data](https://developer.bentley.com/apis/reality-apis-wrappers/) provides the ability to retrieve information about the reality data that is associated with an infrastructure project.
 - [Reality Data Analysis](https://developer.bentley.com/apis/realitydataanalysis/)